BreakawayConsulting/xyz/README.md

 To achieve this the tools aims to minimize the extent to which environmental concerns may impact on the build.
 Some of the techniques used are:

-### `-Z` linker flag (OS X only)
+### `-syslibroot` linker flag / `-isysroot` CPP flag  (OS X only)

-The `-Z` flag disables the standard linker library search path.
-Specifically, this stops the linker searching `/usr/local/lib`, which may contain any number of uncontrolled libraries.
-Use of this flag avoids inadvertently using these libraries.
+This is used to compile against a specific Mac OS X SDK.
+This ensures that the created binaries are compatible with older versions of OS X.
+This ensures that the `/usr/local/lib` path in not used, which reduces the chance of inadvertently linking against uncontrolled libraries.

 ### `-search_paths_first` linker flag.
 (OS X only)

 On OS X the standard search path is unintuitive.
 The linker tries very hard to use dynamic libraries over static libraries, and will search all paths for a dynamic library before falling back to static libraries.
 The `-search_paths_first` linker flag changes this behaviour so that the linker searches for dynamic or static library in each part of the search path.

+Note: This flag is now the default on latest Xcode.

 ### Minimal `PATH` environment set